Bellyasoff/AvitoParser-Telegram-bot/README.md

 # Telegram Bot for Avito Scraping

 ## Overview
 A Java-based Telegram bot that scrapes Avito listings and sends updates to users about new products.
-Uses Jsoup and Selenium for web scraping and Telegram API for messaging.
+Uses Jsoup and Selenium for web scraping, Log4j for logging and Telegram API for messaging.

 ## Features
 - Real-time Avito scraping based on user preferences
 - Telegram bot integration for user interaction
-- Asynchronous request handling for efficient scraping

 ## Setup Instructions
 1. Clone the repository: `git clone <repo_url>`